Summer's Desire (2018 TV series)

 Summer's Desire (泡沫之夏 (Summer of Foam)) is a 2018 Chinese romance television series directed by Yu Zhongzhong and co-produced by iQiyi and Youhug Media.
-It is based on the 2007 novel Summer of Foam by Ming Xiaoxi.
-There is also a 2010 television series version and a 2016 film version.
+It is based on the 2007 novel Summer of Foam by Ming Xiaoxi, and the third adaptation following the 2010 television series version and the 2016 film version.
 It stars Zhang Xueying, Qin Junjie, Madina Memet and Huang Shengchi.
 The series is premiered on Zhejiang Television in China on 8 May 2018.
 The series centres on the love story of Yin Xiamo, Ou Chen and Luo Xi.

 Synopsis

 Yin Xiamo (Zhang Xueying) becomes an orphan during her childhood.
 She pursues her acting career and takes care of her sick younger brother at the same time.
 She signs up with an entertainment company and won the second place in a selection contest.
 She rose to fame after releasing her debut solo album.
 She is discovered by Ou Chen (Qin Junjie), the co-founder of Oushi Group, a game company.
 She stars in a television series produced by Oushi Group, which received critical and popular acclaim.
 However, in the fierce market competition, the company has encountered operational difficulties.
 On the verge of bankruptcy, they go through the difficulties together and finally achieves the cause of both sides, and also gains a happy love.